Credit Corp Group Limited (ASX:CCP)

 About Credit Corp Group

-Credit Corp Group Limited provides debt ledger purchase and collection, and consumer lending services in Australia and the United States.
-The company operates through three segments: Debt Ledger Purchasing " Australia and New Zealand; Debt Ledger Purchasing " United States; and Consumer Lending " Australia, New Zealand and the United States.
+Credit Corp Group Limited engages in the provision of debt ledger purchase and collection, and consumer lending services in Australia, New Zealand, and the United States.
+It operates through three segments: Debt Ledger Purchasing – Australia and New Zealand; Debt Ledger Purchasing – United States; and Consumer Lending – Australia, New Zealand and the United States.
 The company offers debt sale, contingency and agency collection, local government debt recovery, and hardship and insolvency management services, as well as various loan products.
-It provides financial serv...
+It...
 [Read more]

 Industry Credit Services